JulianT2013/microcourses-backend/README.md

 ## 🎯 Project Scope

 This Node.js-based Express API powers the MicroCourses platform, handling course data and interfacing with a MongoDB database (via Mongoose).
-It supports CRUD operations, is modularized using routes and models, and is built for scalability and integration with a front-end React application.
+It supports CRUD operations, is modularised using routes and models, and is built for scalability and integration with a front-end React application.

 ---